 Almost a fifth of children under 5 years of age are stunted (impaired growth due to malnutrition).
 Micronutrient deficiencies are also a serious concern.

-The World Food Programme is contributing to the achievement of SDG 2 in Honduras by supporting the Government’s efforts to improve nutrition, enhance the resilience of smallholder farmers and assist families affected by rapid and slow-onset disasters.
+The World Food Programme supports the government’s efforts to improve nutrition, enhance the resilience of smallholder farmers and assist families affected by rapid and slow-onset disasters.

 What the World Food Programme is doing in Honduras

 WFP provides life-saving assistance and complements the government's response to unexpected and slow-onset disasters, by providing food assistance (cash-based transfers and in-kind) and strengthening supply chain management, emergency preparedness and response capacity.
 WFP helps the government to reinforce its emergency planning and preparedness capacity.
 WFP strengthens food logistics and coordination capacity, promoting a sustainable supply chain that will operate effectively in the aftermath of crises.